-Groups of investigators wishing to be considered for CIG status must submit a 1-2 page document to the Scientific Advisory Board (SAB) outlining the leadership, membership, research interests, sources of current funding, plans to utilize CICATS services and potential contributions to CICATS.
+Groups of investigators wishing to be considered for Core Interest Group (CIG) status must submit a 1-2 page document to the Scientific Advisory Board (SAB) outlining the leadership, membership, research interests, sources of current funding, plans to utilize CICATS services and potential contributions to CICATS.
 The specific requirements include:

 1. The team is transdisciplinary;